Ironhack-data-bcn-april-2023/project-I-pandas/README.md

    - At least 1 jupyter notebook is required
    - Including your functions in a `src.py` is very, very highly reccommended (maybe even mandatory, check with your instructors)
    - **DO NOT UPLOAD SHARKs ATTACK DATASET TO GITHUB**
+   - Make sure that you are as detailed on your README.md as possible .
+The goal for this is so that everyone (knowledgeable or not )on the topic can understand.
 2. Open an `Issue` on this repo and paste your own repo's link.

 ## Links & Resources